thekana/MTRN3500-Assign2/README.md

 First, establish a Wi-Fi connection with the server over the wireless network.
 Use 192.168.1.200 as the IP address and 24000 as the port number.
 The server does not need any authentication.
 As soon as you connect to the GNSS receiver it will allow you to get global position data records as a continuous stream of binary data.
-Process the binary data to obtain theX, Y position in UTM coordinates and height in meters, and make them available in the shared memory for other modules to use.
+Process the binary data to obtain the X, Y position in UTM coordinates and height in meters, and make them available in the shared memory for other modules to use.
 In addition, this module should print on the screen, Northing, Easting and Height in meters

 + the CRC value.

 Incorporate mechanisms in the GNSS module to enable the process management module to detect